Covid 19 update

 Cost of Instrumental Lessons

-Lessons cost £180 per academic year, which can be spread out as three post-dated cheques.
-Typical private lessons cost around £30 an hour, so this is a reasonable cost to learn an instrument.
-Letters regarding payments are sent out with specific details and any queries regarding this should be directed to the instrumental manager, Mr Cardwell: email@example.com or 0115 9296251
+Lessons cost are £180 for shared lessons and £300 for individual lessons per academic year.
+The payments can be made by cheque or in 3 instalments through the school’s gateway payment system.
+Typical private lessons cost around £30 an hour, so this is a very reasonable cost to learn an instrument.
+Letters regarding payments are emailed out with specific details and any queries regarding this should be directed to the instrumental manager, Mr Cardwell: email@example.com or 0115 9296251

 How Instrumental Lessons Work